backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 <h2><center>Variable Identification</center></h2>

-The 30 predictive features are all categorical, and consist of a mix of numeric and nonnumeric data types.
+The 30 predictive features are all categorical, and contain a mix of numeric and nonnumeric data types.

 &nbsp;&nbsp;&nbsp;&nbsp; **Ordinal Features:**
 1.	age - student's age (numeric: from 15 to 22)